Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Triggerfish is an aggressive and hard-fighting fish that can be difficult to catch as it nibbles at bait until it unhooks the bait and gets away with it.
 They are often found at the bottom where they prey on crustaceans and other marine life found there.

 In this article, we discussed how to catch triggerfish as well as the fishing methods, fishing tackle, and other information to help you be more successful when fishing for triggerfish.
-If you also fish for grouper, red snapper, halibut, and tarpon, you can also read how to catch grouper, how to catch red snapper, how to catch halibut, how to catch burbot, and how to catch tarpon.
+If you also fish for grouper, red snapper, halibut, and tarpon, you can also read how to catch grouper, how to catch red snapper, how to catch halibut, how to catch burbot, how to catch triggerfish, and how to catch tarpon.